 Visit in Person:

 Once you have identified potential retirement villages, consider visiting them in person.
-This allows you to get a feel for the environment, amenities, and overall atmosphere.
+This lets you get a feel for the environment, amenities, and overall atmosphere.

-When exploring retirement villages, consider factors such as location, services offered, costs, amenities, and the overall atmosphere.
+When exploring retirement villages, consider location, services offered, costs, amenities, and the overall atmosphere.
 Additionally, inquire about waiting lists, community rules, and any other details relevant to your preferences.

 Many seniors move to a retirement community even if their health doesn't prevent them from caring for a home.
 If you move in at a young age, you don't rule out a community that offers assisted living or nursing care facilities.
 If you experience a change in health and require a higher level of care, you don't have to leave the community you come to know.
 You can stay with your friends and the staff you are comfortable with.